John VI of Portugal: Road to rule

-With the death of his mother Maria I on 20 March 1816, John assumed the throne as King Dom John VI.
+With the death of his mother on 20 March 1816, John assumed the throne as King Dom John VI.
 However, he was not immediately consecrated as king; he was acclaimed only on 6 February 1818, with grand festivities.
 Meanwhile, several political matters came to the fore.
 John's wife, the ambitious Carlota Joaquina, had begun to conspire against Portuguese interests while still in Europe.
 Shortly after her arrival in Brazil, she established understandings with both Spaniards and with nationalists of the Río de la Plata region (now Argentina and Uruguay) to try to secure a monarchy of her own, perhaps as a regent of Spain, perhaps as queen of a new monarchy created from Spanish colonies in South America, perhaps by deposing her husband.
 This made any meaningful marriage to John impossible, despite his show of patience, and only the force of convention had them appear together in public.
 While the Queen gained many sympathizers, her plots uniformly failed.
 Despite that, she managed to influence her husband to involve himself more directly in Spanish colonial politics.
 These efforts led to the capture of Montevideo in 1817 and the annexation of Cisplatina Province in 1821.

 During the same period, problems arose in finding a wife for John's son Dom Pedro, Prince Royal of Portugal (the new title for the heir apparent).
 Europe at the time considered Brazil distant, backward and unsafe, so it was not a simple task to find suitable candidates.
 After a year of seeking, the ambassador Pedro José Joaquim Vito de Meneses Coutinho, 6th Marquis of Marialva, finally secured an alliance with one of Europe's most powerful royal houses, the Austrian Habsburgs, after seducing the Austrian court with numerous lies, a display of pomp, and the distribution of gold bars and diamonds among the nobility.
 Dom Pedro married Archduchess Maria Leopoldina of Austria, daughter of Emperor Francis I, in 1817.
 The Emperor and his minister Metternich considered the alliance "an advantageous pact between Europe and the New World," strengthening the monarchical regime in both hemispheres and granting Austria a new sphere of influence.